Spring Knee Braces – What You Need to Know

 Who Should Use a Spring Knee Brace?

 There are lots of different applications for spring knee braces.
 They can help treat a variety of knee injuries and conditions, including:

-A spring knee brace can be especially useful for treating knee osteoarthritis (OA) because it can unload the knee joint.
+A spring knee brace can be especially useful for treating knee osteoarthritis (OA) because it can reduce load on the knee joint.
 Pain from OA is usually caused by bone on bone contact in the knee.
-Wearing a brace to unload the joint reduces pressure and bone on bone contact, which helps to relieve pain.
+Wearing a spring brace reduces pressure and bone on bone contact, which helps to relieve pain.
 A spring knee brace can be a great treatment option if you want to stay active, manage your symptoms, and avoid knee replacement surgery.

 Comparing the Types of Spring Knee Brace

 There could be several different ways to classify the types of spring knee braces.
 For the purpose of this article, we’ll define each type of brace by the design of the spring.
 Spring braces can either use a solid spring or a liquid spring.

 - Solid spring knee brace – uses conventional solid springs made out of materials like elastics, polymers, and/or metals.